Senior students must have a 2.8 GPA, and junior students must have a 3.2 GPA to be eligible to take Concurrent Enrollment courses.

 HOW TO REQUEST A TRANSCRIPT TO A NON-MNSCU SCHOOL

 Visit the M State Forms page and click on "Transcript Request" under the "Graduation and Transfer" heading.
-You will need an electronic signature to complete the form.
+You will need to have the most recent version of Java to use the form and an electronic signature is required.
 Your request will be processed within 72 hours.

 HOW TO REQUEST A TRANSCRIPT TO ANOTHER MNSCU SCHOOL